 The SCADA Designer software is applied to design the GUI of the SCADA program in this paper.
-The SCADA Designer is a software with a hardware key that is equipped in the laboratory to assist in the design of controlling and monitoring programs for electrical grids in the laboratory range.
-The GUI is shown as Figure 7.
+The SCADA Designer is a software with a hardware key that is equipped in the laboratory to assist in the design of controlling and monitoring programs for electrical grids in the laboratory range.18 The GUI is shown as Figure 7.
 It consists of the main parts numbered on the Figure 7 and has the following basic function:

 Figure 7.
-The GUI of the SCADA program.
+SCADA program GUI.

 Block 1 is the load adjustment operation and the configuration of the limits.
-In this block, the user can mainly set the the minimum and maximum load power (ΣP{Min} and ΣP{Max}) for the DSM operating mode.
+In this block, the user can mainly set the minimum and maximum load power (ΣP{Min} and ΣP{Max}) for the DSM operating mode.
 With this model, we configure the ΣP{Max} value range to be 800W and minimum and maximum load power must strictly comply with the following conditions:

-$$\sum P{\text{Min}} < \sum P{\text{Max}} \quad (4)$$
+$$\Sigma P{Min} < \Sigma P{Max} \quad (4)$$